 Urine metanephrines are ordered when a healthcare provider either suspects that someone has a catecholamine-secreting tumor or wants to rule out the possibility.
 It may be ordered when a person (especially a person younger than age 40) has sudden bursts (paroxysms) of signs and symptoms such as:

 High blood pressure (hypertension), especially when a person has hypertension that is not responding to treatment since people with catecholamine-secreting tumors are frequently resistant to standard therapies

 Testing may also be ordered when a catecholamine-secreting tumor has been treated or removed to monitor for recurrence.

-Occasionally, the test may be ordered when an adrenal tumor is detected incidentally or when someone has a family history of pheochromocytomas.
-It also may be used as a monitoring tool when a person has been treated for a previous pheochromocytoma.
+Occasionally, the test may be ordered when an adrenal tumor is detected incidentally, such as during a scan conducted for another purpose, or when someone has a family history of pheochromocytomas.
+It may also be ordered on an asymptomatic person with a known genetic risk of these tumors.

-This article was last reviewed on February 24, 2012. | This article was last modified on February 26, 2013.
+This article was last reviewed on October 9, 2015. | This article was last modified on October 9, 2015.

 The review date indicates when the article was last reviewed from beginning to end to ensure that it reflects the most current science.
 A review may not require any modifications to the article, so the two dates may not always agree.